theo-armour/agenda/3-1-heritage/0-heritage-happenings/2025/01-january-hh/2027-01-happenings-text.md

 Nbody wants to study everything all at once, my plan ids to focus on one subject each month.
 I'll be sharing what I learn with you in the newsletter.
 I hope you'll share your thoughts and experiences with me, too.
 Together, we can make this the best school ever!

+## Martha Nell

+Library Corner  December 2024 new acquisitions

+Martha Nell Beatty

+Fairy  Tqle F 2023                                                                                                                                                     Stephen King

+A 17-year-ol inherits keys to a hidden, otherworldly realm and finds himself leading the battle between good and even.

+Sasaquatch: Legend Meets Science  NF  2007                                                                                         Jeff Meldrum

+A scientist with impeccable credentials reviews the mystery of an undiscovered North American primate.

+(Two men died recently as they searched for Sasaquatch)

+Hour Game (King & Maxwell series) F 2023                                                                                                David Baldacci

+Two secret service agents are hired to defend a man’s innocence in a burglary involving an aristocratic family.

+## Community Engagement

+When I’m walking around my Marina neighborhood I see many elderly people.
+Sadly, I don’t know any of them.
+When I’m listening to a concert or lecture in Friendship Hall, I see plenty of space for more attendees.
+So I have been wondering if there is a way of connecting the two groups.
+I have been thinking about a program where we could invite some of the elderly people in the neighborhood to attend some of our events.
+I have been talking to the staff about this idea, and they think it’s a good idea.

+I have also joined and met with Next Village SF, a neighborhood nonprofit providing services and support that help the elderly to live independently.
+We have organized a tour of the Julia Morgan building and campus on January 14 for members of the organization.
+While, they are here I wil enquire id they would be interested in attending some of our events.